megamattzilla/secure-deliver-optimize-genai/docs/class5/class5.rst

 You may use the following command (terminal CLI) to monitor AIGW logs if you hasn't got a terminal to monitor AIGW logs.

 .. code-block:: bash
-   :caption: Change directory to ai-gatway directory on AIGW core cluster.
+   :caption: Change directory to ai-gateway directory on AIGW core cluster.

    cd ~/ai-gateway